-Qatar, Germany sign liquefied natural gas deal amid crisis
+Qatar to supply liquefied natural gas to Germany from 2026

 As European countries have supported Ukraine after Russia’s invasion in February, Moscow has slashed supplies of natural gas used to heat homes, generate electricity and power industry.
 That has created an energy crisis that is fueling inflation and increasing pressure on companies as prices have risen.

-Germany, which was a major importer of Russian pipeline gas before the war, hasn’t received any gas from Russia since the end of August.
+Germany, which got more than half its gas from Russia before the war, hasn’t received any gas from Russia since the end of August.

 The country is building five liquefied natural gas terminals as a key part of its plan to replace Russian supplies, and the first are expected to go into service shortly.
 Much of Germany’s current gas supply comes from or via Norway, the Netherlands and Belgium.